-There are professional moving companies that pack your items for you and transport them to your new home.
-Others will simply transport your belongings that you’ve already packed.
-Costs for movers vary based on the number of items, how much they weigh, and how far you’re moving.
-Either way, there is a cheaper alternative to hiring movers.
+There are professional moving companies that pack your items for you and transport them to your new home, then help with unloading, for full-service moves.
+Others will simply transport your belongings that you’ve already packed, depending on the type of customer service they offer.

 If you don’t plan to drive, you’ll need to consider the cost to transport your vehicle and yourself.
-This means that you may have to buy a plane ticket to fly out of state.
+That means that you may have to buy a plane ticket to fly.

 Before you can even move, you’ll need supplies to pack up your belongings.
-This will require you to purchase packing materials like boxes, tape, and even shrink wrap.
+Doing this will require you to purchase packing materials like boxes, tape, and even shrink wrap.